 AG1.05 Students can predict the effect of deviations from ideal bond angles on the structure and function of a macromolecule.
 (Expert)

-AG1.06 Students can identify the structural features of a peptide bond.
+AG1.06 Students can identify the geometric features of bonds (e.g. peptide bond, glycosidic, phosphoester).
 (Novice, Amateur)

 AG2.
 Students can compare and contrast different structural conformations with regard to energy, addition of substituents, and impact on structure/function of a macromolecule.

-AG2.01 Students can describe different conformations that a cyclic structure can adopt using visualization tools.
+AG2.01 Students can describe different conformations that a structure can adopt using visualization tools.
 (Amateur)